 As a global company, Applied is subject to taxation in the United States and various other countries.
-Significant judgment is required to determine worldwide tax liabilities.
+Significant judgment is required to determine and estimate worldwide tax liabilities.
 Applied's future tax rates could be affected by changes in the composition of earnings in countries with differing tax rates, changes in the valuation of Applied's deferred tax assets and liabilities, or changes in the tax laws.
 For example, recent U.S. legislation governing taxation of extraterritorial income (ETI) repealed certain export subsidies that were prohibited by the World Trade Organization and enacted different tax provisions.
 These new tax provisions are not expected to fully offset the loss of the repealed tax provisions and, as a result, Applied's U.S. tax liability may increase.
 In addition, Applied is subject to regular examination of its income tax returns by the Internal Revenue Service and other tax authorities.
 Applied regularly assesses the likelihood of favorable or unfavorable outcomes resulting from these examinations to determine the adequacy of its provision for income taxes.
-Although Applied believes its tax estimates are reasonable, there can be no assurance that any final determination will not be materially different than the treatment reflected in Applied's historical income tax provisions and accruals.
+Although Applied believes its tax estimates are reasonable, there can be no assurance that any final determination will not be materially different than the treatment reflected in Applied's historical income tax provisions and accruals, which could materially and adversely affect Applied's results of operations.